Juan de Canaveris: Early years

 Arms of Canaveris, Milan branch 16th century.

 Giovanni Antonio Domenico de Canaveris was born near the year 1748 in Saluzzo (Principality of Piedmont), during the end of the War of the Austrian Succession.
 His parents were Gabriel Antonio Canaveris and Margherita Jugluns, belonging to a noble family from Verzuolo.
 He arrived at Río de la Plata about 1770, in times of the Bourbon Reforms in the Spanish Empire.

 His first registered public intervention dates from the year 1772.
 Is probable that his first works in Buenos Aires were related to commercial activities.
-In 1776, he was appointed to exercise the position of "portero" of the Real Tribunal de Cuentas of Buenos Aires, an institution created by order of the Viceroy Pedro Antonio de Cevallos and José de Gálvez, Minister of the Indies.
+In 1776, he was appointed to exercise the position of "portero" of the Real Tribunal de Cuentas of Buenos Aires, an institution created by order of the Viceroy Pedro de Cevallos and José de Gálvez, Minister of the Indies.

 He was employee of the Contaduría de Retasas of the Tribunal de Cuentas during the entire period of the Viceroyalty of the Río de la Plata, leaving his post of portero accountant for a brief period in 1795 and 1799.

 In 1785 Canaveris was employed interim of the Junta Montepío de Ministros, an institution established for assistance to widows and families of government employees.
 Although the work of "portero" (accounting officer) was not a hierarchical position, Canaveris was the oldest officer in the Court of Auditors.
 He earned five hundred pesos a year, the same amount as a Senior Accountant.

 As an officer of the Court of Auditors he was in charge of protocol matters, clerk and responsible for the key of the Camara de Sesiones (Chamber of Sections) of the Court.
 For his services rendered to the Court of Accounts Juan Canaveris received an increase in his salary by Real Order on June 8, 1799.

 His actions as attorney-in-fact in judicial and commercial matters were concerning to some of the main political leaders of the Viceroyalty like Juan de Dios Salas, Bernabé González Bueno, Martín Grandoli, and Joseph Medianero, a Spanish official who served in the Fuerte de Floridablanca.
 He also intervened as a representative of Mariano Tristán y Moscoso, in a sale contract for this to Manuel Arredondo y Pelegrín, regent of Buenos Aires.